viviandotdev/ObsidianVault/20 Sources/Raindrops/All bookmarks/The Plan Is To Make You Permanently Poorer  Aaron Meets Gary Stevenson.md

 This is why the rich buy homes and go into real estate, it is one of the easiest ways to make money.

 During the 2008 crisis the government decreased interest rates to stimulate the economy, with lower interest rates the rich could borrow as much money as they wanted from the bank and put them into assets such as homes.
 When interest rates lowered, the only people that could benefits were the rich because they were only people the bank would loan the money to.
+In contrast, lower-income individuals lacked access to such opportunities.

 ## The Young Trader's Dilemma